 In the subsequent section, we argue that investors must worry about economic inequality because of its impact on the macroeconomic environment, politics, policies, and markets.
 Many studies have established the relationship between economic inequality and macroeconomic variables such as growth and inflation, while the implications of economic inequality on the political environment, policy landscape and drivers of market returns are not as well researched.
 We employed our CII to examine how economic inequality affected political stability, the rise of populism, country risk premiums and equity market returns.
 We summarise our findings below.

-A wide range of past research concluded that inequality hurts economic growth especially in middle- and high-income countries6, 7 and exacerbates inflation8.
+A wide range of past research concluded that inequality hurts economic growth especially in middle- and high-income countries and exacerbates inflation.

 Inequality reduces GDP growth by impeding labour productivity and consumption growth.
 Rising economic inequality could result in poorer human capital quality due to limited access to credit, education and healthcare.
 Labour productivity is also potentially lower if significant parts of the population face challenges with employment, or are unable to acquire the new skills needed for and share in the benefits of technological innovation.
 Consumption is undermined by prolonged weak or stagnant income growth for lower income groups, especially because these groups also typically have a higher propensity to consume out of income.

-According to studies by the IMF3 and OECD9, a 1 percentage point (ppt) deterioration (increase) in the income Gini ratio was associated with 0.07 to 0.12 ppt reduction in annual GDP growth.
+According to studies by the IMF and OECD, a 1 percentage point (ppt) deterioration (increase) in the income Gini ratio was associated with 0.07 to 0.12 ppt reduction in annual GDP growth.
 Using our CII, a 1 ppt increase in broad inequality shrinks a national economy’s GDP by 0.12 ppt.

-Other studies7, 11 found that an increase in the Gini coefficient of 1 ppt was associated with 0.4 to 1.3 ppt increase in inflation.
+Other studies found that an increase in the Gini coefficient of 1 ppt was associated with 0.4 to 1.3 ppt increase in inflation.
 Our CII saw a similar relationship, with a 1 ppt increase in broad inequality corresponding with a 0.8 ppt increase in inflation.

 Our research showed that economic inequality has a negative impact on political stability and is one of the key drivers of populism.
 We saw this in the deterioration of political stability and rise in populism across both Emerging Markets (EM) and Developed Markets (DM) in recent years.

-As shown in Exhibit 2, based on an aggregate index of six indicators of political instability12, there is a robust positive relationship between inequality and political instability across EMs and DMs.
+As shown in Exhibit 2, based on an aggregate index of six indicators of political instability, there is a robust positive relationship between inequality and political instability across EMs and DMs.

 Exhibit 2: Inequality and Political Instability